LOVE-ONENESS

 “But first seek his Kingdom and his righteousness, and all these things will be given to you as well.
 Don’t worry about tomorrow—tomorrow will worry about itself!
 Today has enough trouble already!”
 Practical actions will always be necessary when dealing with the world.
 Even so, as each person resolves to practice sowing good seeds, speaking the Word (spirit), and praying, each person’s spiritual pathway will assume more influence, worldliness less influence.

-One should remember that he is forming a pathway that bends more and more toward the spirit of God, whether a person is religious, less religious, or wants to develop a spirit-led life pathway.
+One should remember that he or she is forming a pathway that bends more toward the spirit of God Whether a person is religious, less religious, or wants to develop a spirit-led life pathway, the option of leading a spirit-led life beckons.
 The Practice of The Way is constructed to be simple and practical, yet engage the spirit within.
-The Teaching of The Way offers many lessons for knowledge and wisdom—teaching and pathway (practice) function together and should remain unified.
+The Teaching of The Way offers many lessons for knowledge and wisdom—teaching, pathway, and practice function together and should remain unified.

 *